robbyjo/assoctool/README.md

   </tr>
   <tr>
     <td><tt>load_all</tt> boolean</td>
     <td>If set to true, then assoctool will attempt to load the entirety of omics data to memory.
 Useful if the data file is relatively small.
-If this option is set to true, then block_size will be ignored.</td>
+If this option is set to true, then <tt>block_size</tt> will be ignored.</td>
   </tr>
   <tr>
     <td><tt>debug</tt> integer</td>